-There is no way to get your tail bone and butt cheeks ready for this trip, but the cheapest option from Chiang Mai to Koh Chang is to take a bus from Chiang Mai to Bangkok, then another from Bangkok to Trat, and then follow up with a ferry ride to the island.
+This trip is hard on your tailbone and butt cheeks.
+However, it’s the cheapest option from Chiang Mai to Koh Chang.
+It begins with a bus from Chiang Mai to Bangkok, then another from Bangkok to Trat, and then a ferry ride to the island.

-Bus tickets from Chiang Mai to Bangkok can be purchased at the Chiang Mai Arcade Bus Station (Terminal 2), which is on Kaeo Narawat Road on the northeast outskirts of the Old City.
+Bus tickets from Chiang Mai to Bangkok can be purchased at the Chiang Mai Arcade Bus Station (Terminal 2).
+This is on Kaeo Narawat Road on the northeast outskirts of Chiang Mai’s Old City.
 We recommend taking a bus with Sombat Tours.
-They offer both VIP air-condition bus (605 baht) and simple AC bus (518 baht) from Chiang Mai to Bangkok.
+They offer both VIP air-condition bus (1,005 baht) and simple AC bus (754 baht) from Chiang Mai to Bangkok.
 Tickets can be purchased the same day of travel but it’s best to buy them at least a day in advance, particularly if it’s during a weekend or Thai holiday.

 Their VIP bus is incredibly comfortable (only 24 passengers) with wide seats, blankets, and individual TVs.
-The extra 113 baht is well worth it!
+The extra money is well worth it!
 It also stops at a clean rest stop that serves hot food and snacks about halfway through the trip.
-Take the overnight VIP bus because you can squeeze in a little sleep and not lose a whole day to travel, but there are daytime buses, too.
+Take the overnight VIP bus because you can squeeze in a little sleep and not lose a whole day to travel.
+However, there are daytime buses, too.
 The ride is about 10 hours.

-Once you make it into Thailand’s capital, you’ll arrive at the Ekamai Bus Terminal, which is also known as the Bangkok Bus Terminal (Eastern).
+Once you make it into Thailand’s capital, you’ll arrive at the Ekamai Bus Terminal.
+This is also known as the Bangkok Bus Terminal (Eastern).
 It is conveniently located on Sukhumvit Soi 42 just off the Ekamai stop of the BTS metro line.
-Bus tickets from Bangkok to Koh Chang can be purchased at the Cherdchai Tour counter, which sells one-way first class air-conditioned bus tickets for 265 baht ($9 USD) cash.
+Bus tickets from Bangkok to Koh Chang can be purchased at the Cherdchai Tour counter.
+It sells one-way first class air-conditioned bus tickets for 265 baht (9 USD) cash.
 Round trip tickets are available, too.

 There are several departing times of Cherdchai Tour Bus from Bangkok to Trat.
 The ride takes roughly six and half hours.
-It’s a downgrade from the VIP Sombat Tours bus (has a tiny toilet, makes one quick bathroom, and does not provide snacks or blankets), but it gets you to Trat nonetheless.
+This bus has a tiny toilet, makes one quick bathroom, and does not provide snacks or blankets.
+It’s a downgrade from the VIP Sombat Tours bus but it gets you to Trat.

 Another bus company that departs Bangkok is 99 Tour.
 It actually bypasses the Trat Bus Station and goes directly to the ferry.
 Tickets for this bus company can be also purchased at the Bangkok Bus Terminal (Eastern) for two departure times of 7:45am and 9:45 am.

 Once you’re at the Centre Point Pier, the ferry departs roughly every hour from 6:00am to 6:00pm.
 It’s possible to hop on it just moments before it departs.
-The last ferry from Trat to Koh Chang departs at 7:30pm, so make sure you have a place to stay in Trat if you arrive at the bus station past 6:30pm, since you might not have enough time to make it to the pier.
+The last ferry from Trat to Koh Chang departs at 7:30pm.
+Make sure you have a place to stay in Trat.
+If you arrive at the bus station past 6:30pm, you might not have enough time to make it to the pier.

 Vehicles can also cross on this ferry, so you’ll see a big line of cars and trucks waiting to board along the pier.
 While you wait, there is a small snack shop with cold refreshments and snacks and decent bathrooms.

 The ferry takes just shy of an hour to cross from the mainland to Koh Chang.
 Depending on the time of day, songthaews will be waiting at the Koh Chang Pier to offer a ride.
-It is possible to rent a motorbike right off the pier, but that may not be a good idea if you have a lot of luggage or beginner driving skills.
+It is possible to rent a motorbike right off the pier.
+However, it may not be a good idea if you have a lot of luggage or are a beginner driver.